Lyne Bastien talks about her exhibition “Dormance / Dormancy”

 Convergence North / South

-Exhibition opened September 6, 2018 This exhibition features a printmaking project which took place in Ivujivik, Nunavik (Arctic Quebec).
+This exhibition features a printmaking project which took place in Ivujivik, Nunavik (Arctic Quebec).
 Three artists from Nunavik – Qumaq Iyaituk, Mary Paningajak and Passa Mangiuk – collaborated with Montreal-based artist and printmaker, Lyne Bastien.
-In addition to individual chine-collé prints, each of the four artists created their own panel of twenty-eight linocuts, as well … Read More
+In addition to individual chine-collé prints, each of the four artists created their own panel of twenty-eight linocuts, as well as a fifth panel which … Read More